-Animation Jobs¶
+Animation Workflows¶

 So, now we have Animator-generated NPCs, and they have profile information and preferences.